 I got Alix to demonstrate the exercises.

-Go against the wall.
-Arms are straight up against the wall.
-Head, shoulders, hips and legs are in a straight line, activating the core.
-Drive the knee up and then bring the leg back.
+Stand against the wall with your arms straight up against the wall.
+Have your head, shoulders, hips and legs are in a straight line, activating the core.
+Drive your knee up and then bring the leg back.

-As you bring the knee up, you are working on knee flexion and working on squat depth.
-As you bring the leg back, you are working on dynamically stretching the hip as well as working on activating the glutes and the hamstrings.
+As you bring the knees up, you are working on knee flexion and working on squat depth.
+As you bring the legs back, you are working on stretching the hip dynamically as well as working on activating the glutes and the hamstrings.

-Perform 1 set of 5 reps on each leg, so a total of 10 movements in a smooth controlled movement holding the end position for a second.
+Perform one set of 5 reps on each leg, so a total of 10 movements in a smooth, controlled movement, holding the end position for a second.